 - Will consist of 19 rounds held in "switchback" format

 - Drafting order will be determined by drawing a drafting

-a drafting position out of a hat, previous year’s big loser through big winner.
-Drawer has option of keeping the position
+position out of a hat, previous year’s big loser through big winner.
+Drawer has option of keeping the position or redrawing

-backs, 6 receivers/tight ends, 2 kickers, 2 defense/special teams.
+6 receivers/tight ends, 2 kickers, 2 defense/special teams.
 If 11-12 teams, we go to 5 running backs, 5 receivers.
 Note that tight ends are treated as receivers, not a separate position.
-This
+This total number

 - Each team will provide $150